nus-cs2103-AY2526S1/ip/docs/README.md

 ```
 Got it.
 I've added this task:
 [T][ ] read book
-Now you have X tasks in the list.
+Now you have 1 tasks in the list.
 ```

 ### 2. Adding Deadlines

 Add a task with a specific deadline.
+Date and time must be in the format "dd-MM-yyyy" or "dd-MM-yyyy HHmm".

 **Usage:**
 `deadline <task description> /by <date or date time>`